 In short: companies must publish material disclosure documents.
-While information contained in a Safety Data Sheet or SDS is a good start, many raw material providers have opted to present ingredients in those documents as a range, or to withhold them entirely to keep their trade secrets proprietary.
+You need a software platform that lets you manage what is disclosed and what isn't.
+You need to power to make visibility decisions, while compliance obligations are met and, for cost management purposes, processes are made leaner than the wildly inefficient manner of yesterday, with supplier emails and spreadsheets and homespun databases flying around the datasphere.
+Wrangling information contained in a Safety Data Sheet or SDS can be a good start, yet many raw material providers have opted to present ingredients in those documents as a range, or to withhold them entirely to keep their trade secrets proprietary.

 As a result, manufacturers are forced to request material disclosure information from suppliers – each using their own method of capture, with their own set of questions, specific to their needs.
 Suppliers must complete these unique disclosure requests – or risk losing the business.
 For manufacturers who buy from many suppliers and raw material providers who sell products to many manufacturers, this process soon becomes onerous and very costly to execute and maintain.
 It's nearly impossible to manage this with yesterday's paper system, spreadsheets, or a homespun Access database.